Montrose Recreation District

 Annual MRD Operating Revenue

 As a special district, we do not receive funding from the City of Montrose or Montrose County.
-View the Funding Sources of the Montrose Recreation District.
-Funds collected from fees go directly back into supporting the services that generated them.
+For full budget details Click here.

 The District covers a large land area of approximately 500 square miles.
 The boundaries are roughly south to the county line, east to the county line, north about one-half way up Menoken Hill, and west extending approximately 12 miles from the Montrose City limits onto the Uncompahgre Plateau.
 The district boundary map can be viewed online or you can stop by the Aquatics Center front desk.